isabella232/gocd-trial-builder/template/README.md

 You can make a change to the [materials](https://docs.gocd.org/current/introduction/concepts_in_go.html#materials) in the git repo to kick off the builds and see the pipeline progress.

-Note: As these pipelines are configured as part of [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change material configuration from the GoCD dashboard and will need to change in the config repo code.
-Refer [Update the configuration](https://github.com/gocd/gocd-trial#update-the-configuration) section.
+Note: As these pipelines are configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change the material configuration from the GoCD dashboard.
+You will need to change the materials by changing the config in the repo.
+Refer to [updating the configuration](https://github.com/gocd/gocd-trial#update-the-configuration) if you would like to do this.

-First checkout the configuration repository, by typing:
+To run builds first checkout the material repository, by typing:

 ```
 cd gocd-trial